Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Introduction

-This degeneracy in interior structure can only be broken with the support of atmospheric characterization data.
-The presence of an atmosphere has been confirmed in the hot super-Earth $\pi$ Mensae c, whose detection of C II ions indicates atmospheric escape of a high-molecular atmosphere \citep{Garcia21}.
-Phase curves have also been used to determine the existence of a silicate atmosphere in K2-141 b \citep{Zieba22}, as well as transmission spectroscopy for the terrestrial planet LHS 3844 b \citep{Diamond20}.
+This degeneracy in interior structure can only be broken with the support of atmospheric characterisation data.
+The presence of an atmosphere has been confirmed in the hot super-Earth $\pi$ Mensae c, whose detected C II ions indicate atmospheric escape of a high molecular atmosphere \citep{Garcia21}.
+Phase curves have also been used to determine the existence of a silicate atmosphere in K2-141 b \citep{Zieba22}, and transmission spectroscopy has been used for the terrestrial planet LHS 3844 b \citep{Diamond20}.
 Moreover, \cite{Kreidberg19} use the phase curves to confirm the absence of an atmosphere, as well as to constrain which material constitutes the planetary surface.

-JWST \citep{jwst} will observe several super-Earths to confirm the presence of an atmosphere, or even narrow their possible atmospheric compositions.
+JWST \citep{jwst} will observe several super-Earths to confirm the presence of an atmosphere or even narrow their possible atmospheric compositions.
 In this study, we present a self-consistent interior-atmosphere model, Marseille's Super-Earth Interior model (MSEI), to perform retrievals from estimated mass, radius, and stellar host abundances.
-As a result, we determine the posterior distribution functions (PDFs) of the atmospheric mass, and surface pressure and temperature of water and CO$_{2}$-dominated atmospheres.
+As a result, we determine the posterior distribution functions (PDFs) of the atmospheric mass as well as the surface pressure and temperature of water- and CO$_{2}$-dominated atmospheres.
 These atmospheric parameters obtained from our retrieval analysis can be used as input for an atmospheric model to produce spectra.
-We set an example of this with our k-correlated atmospheric model, MSEIRADTRAN, to generate emission spectra to predict observations with JWST with MIRI photometric filters, and NIRCam and MIRI Low-Resolution Spectrometer (MIRI LRS).
+We set an example of this application with our k-correlated atmospheric model, MSEIRADTRAN, to generate emission spectra to predict observations with JWST with the Mid-Infrared Instrument (MIRI) photometric filters and NIRCam and MIRI Low-Resolution Spectrometer (MIRI LRS).
 Combined interior and atmospheric models have been used to constrain the water mass fractions (WMF) of rocky planets as WMF < $10^{-3}$ \citep{Agol21}.
-However, the consistent exploration of the parameter space in the region close to WMF = 0 is necessary to obtain the PDFs of the water mass fraction and the surface pressure accurately.
+However, the consistent exploration of the parameter space in the region close to WMF = 0 is necessary to accurately obtain the PDFs of the water mass fraction and the surface pressure.
 For this reason, we employ an adaptive Markov chain Monte Carlo (MCMC) \citep{Director17} to explore the low surface pressures for possible water and CO$_{2}$ atmospheres in rocky planets.